The Bride Wore Black: Release

-Critical reaction
+Critical reception

 The film received hostile criticism in France on its original release, and Truffaut later admitted that he no longer liked the film, and that the critics were right.
-Eventually, the movie received better reviews, and currently has an 83% approval rating on Rotten Tomatoes from critics.
+Eventually, the movie received better reviews, and currently has an 85% approval rating on Rotten Tomatoes from critics.
 During the 1983 Chicago International Film Festival, Truffaut was asked which of his films he would change if he could.
 He named this film, saying that it was the first time "we" had worked in color and the emotional tone of many scenes came out wrong.
 In fact, two years earlier, Truffaut had made Fahrenheit 451 in England in color with Nicolas Roeg as his cinematographer.
 Clarification became available in 2009, when Robert Osborne introduced Turner Classic Movies' showing of The Bride Wore Black.
 Cinematographer Raoul Coutard, who had worked with Truffaut on five previous films, had already made several color films with Jean-Luc Godard and had his own ideas on shooting.
 Coutard and Truffaut had multiple day-long arguments, and in many scenes direction to the actors was provided by the film's star, Jeanne Moreau.
 At the film's premiere, Truffaut was tormented by the contrast between the emotional notes he had intended to give the actors and the finished film, but he was too discreet in 1983 to admit the depths of his disappointment or to blame Coutard even indirectly.

 John Simon described The Bride Wore Black as "a piece of junk".

 Roger Ebert's review in The Chicago Sun-Times was more positive, giving The Bride Wore Black 3.5 stars out of a possible four.
 He praised Moreau's performance and wrote that, with the obvious tributes to Alfred Hitchcock throughout the film, Truffaut had succeeded in creating "a marriage of the French new wave and Hollywood tradition".

 Despite the mixed critical reaction, it was nominated for a Golden Globe Award for Best Foreign Language Film.
 The film was also a financial success, having 1,274,411 and 867,293 cinema admissions in France and Spain respectively.
 Additionally, the film grossed $2,000,000 in rentals worldwide, $1.75 million of which came from outside North America.

 It earned rentals of $32,000 in the US.